imzqqq/chat/website/spec/attic/drafts/application_services.rst

 Example use cases for application services include:

-* Exposing existing communication services in Chat
+* Exposing existing communication services in Matrix

   * Gateways to/from standards-based protocols (SIP, XMPP, IRC, RCS (MSRP), SIMPLE, Lync, etc)
   * Gateways to/from closed services (e.g. WhatsApp)
   * Gateways could be architected as:

-    * Act as a virtual client on the non-Chat network (e.g. connect as multiple virtual clients to an IRC or XMPP server)
+    * Act as a virtual client on the non-Matrix network (e.g. connect as multiple virtual clients to an IRC or XMPP server)
-    * Act as a server on the non-Chat network
+    * Act as a server on the non-Matrix network
       (e.g. speak s2s XMPP federation, or IRC link protocol)
-    * Act as an application service on the non-Chat network (e.g. link up as IRC services, or an XMPP component)
+    * Act as an application service on the non-Matrix network (e.g. link up as IRC services, or an XMPP component)
-    * Exposing a non-Chat client interface listener from the AS (e.g. listen on port 6667 for IRC clients, or port 5222 for XMPP clients)
+    * Exposing a non-Matrix client interface listener from the AS (e.g. listen on port 6667 for IRC clients, or port 5222 for XMPP clients)

-* Bridging existing APIs into Chat
+* Bridging existing APIs into Matrix
    * e.g. SMS/MMS aggregator APIs
    * Domain-specific APIs such as SABRE

-* Integrating more exotic content into Chat
+* Integrating more exotic content into Matrix
-   * e.g. MIDI<->Chat gateway/bridge
+   * e.g. MIDI<->Matrix gateway/bridge
-   * 3D world <-> Chat bridge
+   * 3D world <-> Matrix bridge

 * Application services:
    * Search engines (e.g. elasticsearch search indices)